The Base Rate and your Savings account

 Bank of England base rate announcement

-On 19 March 2020 the Bank of England announced a decrease in the Bank of England Base Rate from 0.25% to 0.10%.
+On 5 May 2022 the Bank of England announced an increase in the Bank of England Base Rate from 0.75% to 1.00%.
 Any Bank of England Base Rate changes are considered within the context of ongoing rate reviews across our product range, and any changes will be reflected on this website.

 What is the Base Rate?